 The relationship between a healthcare professional and their patient is often very close, and this proximity can expose staff to the distress and trauma experienced by patients.
-Nurse caseloads can often include patients who have been affected by trauma, violence, abuse, death, and fear, combined with a myriad of other physical and mental health issues.
+Caseloads can often include patients who have been affected by trauma, violence, abuse, death and fear, combined with a myriad of other physical and mental health issues.

-The empathy and the desire to alleviate the pain and suffering of patients can dramatically enhance the connection between patient and nurse.
-Unfortunately, this connection can have a serious psychological impact on the nurse with long-term consequences if left untreated.
+Empathy and the desire to alleviate the pain and suffering of patients can dramatically enhance the connection between patient and worker.
+Unfortunately, this connection can have a serious psychological impact on the worker, with long-term consequences if left untreated (Upton 2018).

 Empathic behaviour is associated with the mirroring of emotions and body movements between people (e.g. how laughing and yawning is considered to be contagious).
-In cases of trauma, the result is the mirroring of negative psychological issues in the nurse.
+In cases of trauma, the result is the mirroring of negative psychological issues in the healthcare worker.

 There is a great debate on the correct terminology for this type of trauma, with a range of descriptions that are often confused with each other.
-Vicarious trauma, post-traumatic stress disorder, compassion fatigue and secondary traumatic stress disorder are often used interchangeably.
+Vicarious trauma, secondary traumatic stress, compassion fatigue and burnout are often used interchangeably (albeit incorrectly) (Tabor 2011).

-Although there is some discrepancy in the definitions, most researchers agree that having a clear and distinct understanding of each term will help how we identify, respond and prevent the emotional impact of stress and trauma at work.
+Although there is some discrepancy in the definitions, and these feelings may co-exist, it is important to be able to differentiate between the terms (Blue Knot Foundation 2018).
+This will help how we identify, respond and prevent the emotional impact of stress and trauma at work.

 The human response to stress and trauma is autonomic, but the chemical and biological process that causes a person to experience vicarious or secondary trauma are the same.
 This stress response is not subject to cognitive or rational processing, and therefore two individuals will likely perceive and react in a different manner to the same event.

-Exposure to stressful working conditions can have a direct influence on a nurse’s health and safety.
-Coping with these stresses requires protective measures that not only stem from the individual, but also from the professional organisation that they work for.
+Exposure to stressful working conditions can have a direct influence on a healthcare worker’s health and safety.
+Coping with these stresses requires protective measures that not only stem from the individual but also from the professional organisation that they work for.